vivocha/bot-sdk/README.md

 **`POST /bot/message`** - Sends a `BotRequest` and replies with a `BotResponse`.

-After launching a BotManager service, the detailed info, and a Swagger based API description, are always available at URL:
+After launching a BotManager service, the detailed info, and the OpenAPI 3.0-based API description, are always available at URL:

-`http(s)://<Your-BotAgentManager-Host>:<port>/swagger.json`
+`http(s)://<Your-BotAgentManager-Host>:<port>/openapi.json`

 ---